 Challenge Charter School

-- Challenge Charter School's student population of 550 students has stayed relatively flat over five school years.
+- Challenge Charter School's student population of 502 students has declined by 13% over five school years.

 |School Type||Charter School|